Rainsford/Pxls-Griefer-List/README.md

 # Pxls Griefer List

-A list of bad actors in Pxls and a Chrome extension to view it on lookups.
+A list of bad actors in Pxls and a Tampermonkey script to view it on lookups.

 ## Tampermonkey Script